rjswallow/rjswallow.hw2/README.md

 [My Github Profile Page] (https://github.com/rjswallow) [Deployed Page - Responsive Profile] (https://rjswallow.github.io/rjswallow.hw2/)

+# Contributions

+Pull requests are welcomed.
+In order to work on the project you'll want to be familier with HTML, CSS, and Bootstrap

+# Liscencing

 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.